Facilitator-Cards/facilitator-cards/content/trainings.md

 The trainings below are some of our regular offerings.
 If there is something that you're interested in that you don't see, drop us an email at hello@facilitator.cards and we'll get right back to you.

+## Our Offerings

 Facilitator Training For Managers & Directors

 Facilitation Fundamentals

 Facilitating for DEI Committees & Social Justice Educators

+### Looking for a custom training?

+Contact us and we can work together to make something awesome.

+hello@facilitator.cards